Intelligent Agent eXecution Tracker (IAXT)

-IAXT observes what your AI coding tools actually do on your machine.
+See what your AI coding agent actually did.

 Get IAXT How it works

 IAXT doesn't block.
 IAXT doesn't restrict.
-IAXT watches, attributes, and remembers — so you can answer the only question that matters: what did the AI actually do?
+IAXT watches, attributes, and remembers, so whether it was a tired click or a hidden instruction, you can answer the question most teams can't answer today: what did the AI actually do?

 Two audiences